marmelroy/PhoneNumberKit/README.md

  | Objective
 --- | ---
 :white_check_mark: | Match Google's libphonenumber accuracy by passing tests against all example numbers
-:x: | Faster performance.
-Target is at least 1000 parses < 1 seconds.
+:white_check_mark: | Faster performance.
+1000 parses -> ~0.3 seconds.
 :x: | Better formatter and an AsYouType formatter for UITextField

 ## Features

 - Quickly validate, normalize and extract the elements of any phone number string.
+- Special function to quickly parse a large array of raw phone numbers.
 - Automatically grab the default region code from the phone's SIM (or if unavailable, the device's region).
+You can override this if you need to.
 - Convert country codes to country names and vice versa.
-- All whilst using simple Swift 2.0 syntax
+- Simple Swift 2.0 syntax and readable codebase.
-- PhoneNumberKit uses the best-in-class metadata and general approach from Google's libphonenumber project.
-By not being a direct port, PhoneNumberKit can focus on a smaller feature-set that's cleaner and more readable.
+- PhoneNumberKit uses the best-in-class metadata and basic approach from Google's libphonenumber project.
+By not being a direct port, PhoneNumberKit can focus on a smaller feature-set that's cleaner, faster and more readable.

 ## Usage